28th Week of Pregnancy (Week 28)

 What should be on my checklist for the third trimester?

-Which organs are currently maturing particularly strongly?
+Which organs are currently developing most rapidly?

 Pushchair